niravdd/aws-tools/README.md

 >		    ]
 >		}

-   2. The EFS Volume security group should allow TCP connections to port 2049 (NFS) from your preferred range of IP addresses.
+   b.
+The EFS Volume security group should allow TCP connections to port 2049 (NFS) from your preferred range of IP addresses.

 ## TBD